pankajackson/dotctl/README.md

 dotctl save
 dotctl save my_web_server --skip-sudo dotctl save my_web_server -p mYsecretp@ssw0rd
+dotctl save --prune
 ```

+> Tip: Use --prune to clean files that were saved before but are no longer listed in the config.

 **Options:**

 - `--skip-sudo` – Ignore restricted resources.
 - `-p, --password` – Password for restricted resources.
+- `--prune` – Remove stale files from the dot repo that are no longer listed in the current `dotctl.yaml` config.
+- `profile` – Target profile to save into (defaults to the active one if not provided)

 ---